-The building price index is produced both annually and quarterly, and provides information for describing price trends for the production of new homes and the evaluation of current housing policy.
+The Building Price Index is produced both annually and quarterly, and provides information for evaluating price trends for the production of new homes and current housing policy.
 The factor price index for buildings measures price trends for different production factors in construction such as materials, wages, machinery etc. An index for the various production factors is weighted to a total index.
-The factor price index is calculated for new production of multi-dwelling buildings, groupbuilt single-family houses and agricultural buildings.
+The factor price index is calculated for new production of multi-dwelling buildings, group-built single-family houses and agricultural buildings.
 This index is produced annually, monthly and quarterly.